HEART Party: Merger with the Health Australia Party and rebranding to HEART

-2024-25 Deregistration at the federal level
+2024–25 deregistration at the federal level

 On 20 April 2023, the Australian Electoral Commission initiated a review of the HEART Party requiring the party to submit a list of members.
 Australian federal law requires political parties to have at least 1,500 party members, or have a representative in parliament, to remain registered.
-The AEC review was subsequently delayed between 12 June 2023 and 31 July 2023 due to a by-election in the electorate of Fadden and the party was provided with an extension until 17 October 2023.
-HEART subsequently provided a list of 1,533 members to the AEC.
+After several extensions, HEART provided a list of 1,533 members to the AEC.
 After the Commission removed deceased members and duplicate listings, a random sample of the list were contacted to verify their membership following Australian Bureau of Statistics methodology.
 Of a random sample of 33 people, 3 declined membership of the party resulting in the test failing to meet the standard threshold.
 The AEC subsequently issued a notice to the party on 13 December 2023.

 On 12 January 2024, HEART provided a written response to the AEC claiming it had over 7,000 members, but was unable to provide evidence of such.
 HEART submitted an amended list of 1,601 names.
 After removing further deceased peoples and duplicates, a random sample was again selected and contacted.
-Five of the 27 people contacted denied their membership, resulting in the AEC formally deregistering HEART on 26 August 2024 under federal electoral laws.
+Five of the 27 people contacted denied their membership, ultimately resulting in the AEC formally deregistering HEART on 26 August 2024 under federal electoral laws.

-In September 2024, the party requested a review of the AEC's decision to deregister the party, providing another version of a membership list.
+In September 2024, the party requested a review of the AEC's previous deregistration decision, providing another version of a membership list.
 HEART protested that the assurance process was "onerous, not fit-for-purpose and creates obstacles" which inhibited the party's political participation, and did not provide the party with enough time to prepare the required membership lists.
 The updated membership list included 1,650 people, of which 31 people were screened out as duplicates or deceased.
 A repeat random verification of 53 listings were completed, of which one only person denied membership, ultimately meeting the threshold required to demonstrate minimum membership.
-As a result, the AEC set aside its previous decision to deregister the party and the HEART Party was restored on the Register of Political Parties on 4 February 2025.
+As a result, the AEC set aside its previous deregistration decision and HEART was restored on the Register of Political Parties on 4 February 2025.